 1. If a function f is defined by means of a functional pattern fp, then the evaluation of fp must not depend on f, i.e., the semantics of a function defined using functional patterns must not (transitively) depend on its own definition.
-This excludes definitions such as and is necessary to assign a semantics to functions employing functional patterns (see [6] for more details).
+This excludes definitions such as and is necessary to assign a semantics to funtions employing functional patterns (see [6] for more details).

+'''

 (xs ++ ys) ++ zs = xs ++ (ys ++ zs)

+'''

 2. Only functions that are globally defined may occur inside a functional pattern.
 This restriction ensures that no local variable might occur in the value of a functional pattern, which might lead to an non-intuitive semantics.
-Consider, for instance, the following (complicated) equality operation where the locally defined function g occurs in the functional pattern (g a) of h.
-Since (g a) evaluates to the value of x whereas a is instantiated to True, the call h y now evaluates to True if the value of y equals the value of x.
-In order to check this equality condition, a strict unification between x and y is required so that an equivalent definition without functional patterns would be:

-'''
+Consider, for instance, the following (complicated) equality operation eq x y = h y where g True = x h (g a) = a '''

-eq :: a \rightarrow a \rightarrow Bool
+''' eq :: a \rightarrow a \rightarrow Bool

-eq x y = h y

-where

-g True = x

-h (g a) = a

-'''